In major policy change YouTube is now taking down more videos of known extremists

 In a phone call with TechCrunch a YouTube spokeswoman confirmed that around 50,000 videos of al-Awlaki’s lectures have been removed at this point.

 There is still al-Awlaki content on YouTube — and the spokeswoman stressed there will never be zero videos returned for a search for his name.
-But said the aim is to remove content created by known extremists and disincentivize others from reuploading these videos.
+But said the aim is to remove content created by known extremists and disincentivize others from reuploading the same videos.

 Enacting the policy will be an ongoing process, she added.